A pretty simple and useful plugin, Page Template Dashboard lets see you what templates your…

 $widgetNL = new WYSIJA_NL_Widget(true); echo $widgetNL->widget(array('form' => 1, 'form_type' => 'php'));

 With again the ‘form’ parameter changed to match the ID of your desired form.
-I would use a shortcode or PHP in your template files if at all possible, for performance reasons, but you can also chose to include HTML or an iframe without much of a hit.
-You can also do cool things like add your subscription form as a popup if you want to.
+I would use a shortcode or PHP in your template files if at all possible, for performance reasons, but you can also choose to include HTML or an iframe without much of a hit.
+You can also do cool things like adding your subscription form as a popup if you want to.

 Costs, Caveats, Etc.